-In October of 2017, Robert Allen and his wife underwent an unthinkable tragedy.
+In October of 2017, Robert Allen and his wife experienced an unthinkable tragedy.
 After carrying their child full term, they were told by doctors that their baby had no heartbeat.

-Their entire world was shaken and dark during this time.
-Feeling alone and lost in their grief they turned to Sands, a stillbirth and neonatal death charity that offered support groups couples could join together.
+Feeling alone and lost in their grief they turned to Sands, a stillbirth and neonatal death charity offered support groups for couples.
 It was a unique charity in that it also offered a support group just for dads.

 Allen, an avid football player, had stopped playing with his local league over this period.
 But after attending several support meetings, Allen came up with the idea to gather a group of dads that had experienced baby loss for a charity football match to play against his old team.

 After a little over a month, Allen had assembled a football team and everything was in place for a charity match supporting those afflicted by miscarriages, neonatal death, and baby loss.
 The newly-named Sands United FC was ready to play against his old team.
 The charity match was more than successful, as they raised just under £6,000 – the highest Northampton had ever seen.

 The group of men who played stayed connected via Whatsapp and after a while members encouraged Allen to create a football league for dads and family members who had suffered the loss of a baby.

 Playing to heal

 Now playing in regular matches, Sands United FC has grown to 35 members and has no intentions of slowing down.
 The league is open not only to fathers who have lost children, but family members, and friends.
 “I’d never say no to anyone signing up because if they need that help, that support, if they need that then anybody’s welcome,” says Allen.
 “If we need to make two teams then we’ll make two teams and we’ll go from there.”